davro/fabrication/README.md

 Next generation template engine based on the Document Object Model

-The Fabrication engine or "Fabic" for short.

-The Fabrication Engine represents and interacts with objects in HTML, XHTML and XML documents using DOM and XPath its "Elements" are addressed and manipulated within the syntax of public interface, direct XPath queries can be executed on the Document Object Model or simply use one of the many built in query methods.

-The FabricationEngine is not like most of the other templating engine's on the market, maily because the engine has no concept of place holders, it is only concerned with elements and attributes, structures, expressions and instructions for content that requires processing.
+The FabricationEngine engine is not like most of the other templating engine's on the market, mainly because the engine has no concept of place holders, it is only concerned with elements and attributes, structures, expressions and instructions for content that requires processing.

 Structures are the templates and expressions are paths to the elements contained within the Document Object Model.
 The FabricationEngine extends the PHP builtin